Frequently Asked Questions

 What is fair compensation for pain and suffering?

-Personal injury victims can obtain damages that include physical pain,
+Personal injury victims can obtain money for physical pain, mental suffering,

-mental suffering, loss of enjoyment of life, physical impairment, inconvenience,
+loss of enjoyment of life, physical impairment, inconvenience, grief,

 compensation for these losses depends upon the specific nature of the